 If there’s one thing most pet food manufacturers are good at, it’s marketing.
 They’ve done a remarkable job of making pet owners believe they hold the secret to what our dogs should be eating and in what amounts.
-They lead us to believe that their food contains 100% complete and balanced nutrition; a misleading notion because there’s no way to determine what a complete and balanced diet is.
+We couldn’t possibly feed a home made dog food without a veterinary degree, right?

 Back in the 1980’s cat foods were thought to be complete and balanced, even though they were missing an essential nutrient for cats: taurine.
 Nobody knew at the time that cats couldn’t manufacture their own taurine and cats began dying from a heart condition called cardiomyopathy until 1987, when researchers discovered the omission and started putting taurine in cat food.

 Despite this small setback, the pet food manufacturers, and indeed the vets who sold this food in their clinics, soldiered on and continued to carpet bomb pet owners with more clever marketing, telling us that pet foods held all the answers and that feeding our dog ourselves was a dangerous and irresponsible path to take.
-And many of us believed them.

 It was determined that the cause of those deaths was melamine, an industrial chemical that a Chinese manufacturer was placing in their exported wheat gluten and premixes destined for North American pet foods.
 As many as one in six pets died after consuming those tainted pet foods.

 But the pet food manufacturers bounced back and continued to churn millions of dollars into their marketing campaigns that continued to portray their foods as nutritionally balanced and complete and they won back the trust of many pet owners and vets.
-In fact, in 2012, the American Veterinary Medical Association (AVMA) officially discouraged the feeding of raw meats to cats and dogs due to the perceived risk of illness from pathogens.
-Yet at the same time the AVMA was busy protecting our dogs from the perils of raw foods, dogs began dying once again from fully cooked commercial foods.
-This time, chicken jerky imported from China killed nearly 400 dogs and over 2,200 more suffered debilitating illness.

 If you walk into a conventional veterinary office today and state you want to feed your dog a raw diet, you can pretty much guarantee you’ll hear all about the dangers of raw foods, unlike the veterinary formula food that will be sitting on the shelves in that clinic – veterinary food that, incidentally, has been recalled because of harmful ingredients either from melamine poisoning or, ironically, salmonella poisoning.